 If your AC system is moving warm air through the vents inside your home, clean the coils to improve the system’s efficiency.
 Also, make sure to leave at least 2 feet of space between any plants and your outdoor units.
 This will reduce the risk of foliage, such as leaves and seeds, and soil building up on the unit and coils.

-For more information on common AC issues or to schedule an inspection, repair, or general maintenance appointment, contact HELP Plumbing, Heating, Cooling and Electric today.
+For more information on common AC issues or to schedule an inspection, repair, or general maintenance appointment, contact HELP Plumbing, Heating, Cooling and Drains today.